avthart/spring-boot-axon-sample/README.md

 Introduction
 ============
-This is a sample application to demonstrate Spring Boot and Axon Framework.
+This is a sample application to demonstrate Spring Boot, ElasticSearch and Axon Framework.

 The Todo application makes use of the following design patterns:
 - Domain Driven Design
 - CQRS
-- Event Sourcing (TODO)
+- Event Sourcing
 - Task based User Interface

 Building